barebox/barebox/Documentation/boards/at91/microchip-at91sam9263-ek.rst

 To generate the SD Card image I used genimage:
 (https://github.com/pengutronix/genimage)
-Onle 2 GB SD card works, 4 GB did not work.
-ROMBOOT do not support high capacity SD cards.
+Only 2 GB SD card works, 4 GB did not work.
+ROMBOOT does not support high capacity SD cards.

 Configuration file: